swcarpentry/git-novice/01-backup.md

 There is no output:
 as far as Git can tell,
-there's no difference between what it's been asked to record and what's currently in the directory.
+there's no difference between what it's been asked to save permanently and what's currently in the directory.
 However,
 if we do this: